edi-rose/NeuralNaughtsAndCrosses/README.md

 will mean creating a database which will hold the network and then have it be trained through a stream.
 This is a real challenge.

-Next Steps:

-  --> create a stream
-  --> train it off of the data from the db
-  --> save the network in the database

 How to use?